Indonesia set for mega bank shake-up in bid to create national champion

 Officials have previously said that the aim of the holding company was to support the government's development agenda, including by encouraging infrastructure and lending for homes.

-According to Gatot Trihargo, deputy minister of State-Owned Enterprises, Danareska would help allocate capital amongst the lenders, either from dividend payments or from fund raising.
+According to Gatot Trihargo, deputy minister of State-Owned Enterprises, Danareska would help allocate capital among the lenders, either from dividend payments or from fundraising.

 This could prove especially important for banks with tighter liquidity, such as BTN, Mr Trihargo said.